Osip Brik: Life and career

 Later, on 8 June 1920, he joined the Cheka.
 Jakobson wrote of this period:

 It was from Bogatyrev, who visited me in Prague in December 1921, that I learned Brik was in the Cheka.
 And he told me that Pasternak, who often visited the Briks, had said to him: "Still, it's become rather terrifying.
 You come in, and Lili says: 'Wait a while, we'll have dinner as soon as Osja comes back from the Cheka.'"
 At the end of 1922 I met the Briks in Berlin.
 Osja said to me: "Now there's an institution where a man loses his sentimentality," and began relating to me several rather bloody episodes.
 This was the first time he made a rather repulsive impression on me.
 Working in the Cheka had ruined him.

+Columbarium plaque of Osip Brik at Novodevichy Cemetery in Moscow.

 After Joseph Stalin's rise to power, the Communist regime openly encouraged exclusively socialist realism methods and initiated a campaign to stamp out all culture the Communist Party perceived as dangerous.
 Most avant garde artists and thinkers suffered persecution, and Brik did not escape this fate.
 In the 1930s he eked out a living writing articles on Mayakovsky and book reviews; he died in 1945 of a heart attack while climbing the stairs to his Moscow apartment.
 His works were not republished in Russia until the mid-1990s.
 Edward J. Brown summed his career up thus: "He wrote little, but his articles on poetic form ... are brilliant formalist analyses of poetic language... and he was probably the most articulate exponent in Lef of the theories of 'social demand' and 'literature of fact.'
 A man of surpassing intelligence, he was apparently not strong either in performance or in principle."